grasela/bikesquare/README.md

 *Response: Purchases can be done only via secure online payment system pending satisfactory inspection .
 The seller receives instant notification for the fund to have cleared and the buyer can come home with the bicycle

 *Painpoint 3: BikeExchange and even Gumtree accepts offerings from official shops.
 These adds create unneecessary noise in the ads speace which makes it difficult to filter through
-*Response: Bicycle Marketplace accepts offers only for second hand pre owned bicles
+*Response: bikeSquare accepts offers only for second hand pre owned bicles

 ## 3. Trello Board